 WordPress s a blogging platform that a lot of us bloggers use.
 After you get your hosting and domain taken care of you should add the WordPress software to your blog.
 WordPress is very easy to use.
 It has hundreds of themes for you to choose from.
 The themes are user-friendly.

 Grammarly is a program that you can download to your computer that helps with grammar.
-I’ve been using Grammarly for a few months and I love it.
+I’ve been using Grammarly for over a year, and I love it.
 It helps you with spelling, punctuation placement, and other grammar issues.
+As a blogger or writer, this tool is a must have!
 There is a free version and a pro version.
-I currently use the free version, but will probably upgrade once I pay off another couple of my debts.
+I started out with the free version but updated to the pro version.
+It is well worth the money.

 This is the 1st of three sites that I use to help design pictures.
 PicMonkey allows you to edit and touch up photos as well as make collages.
 They have a lot of options such as adding overlays or frames to your pictures.